Become an early childhood teacher

 Find childcare contacts for advice on job opportunities and industry news.

-Registration is not compulsory for early childhood teachers working in early childhood services, other than in the case of primary teachers with approved diploma-level qualifications.
-However any teacher employed in a school (including Prep-Year 3 teachers) does need to be registered with the Queensland College of Teachers.
+Registration is not compulsory for early childhood teachers working in early childhood services in Queensland, other than in the case of primary or secondary teachers with an ACECQA approved certificate III level (or higher) early childhood education and care qualification.
+However, any teacher employed in a Queensland school (including Prep to Year 3 teachers) does need to be registered with the Queensland College of Teachers.

 You must have a blue card to work with children in Queensland.
 This involves a police check.
 A fee is charged to apply.